- Sponsored Content

 It’s not quite clear how or where raspados originated, but snow cones — second cousin to raspados — date back to 1919 when Samuel Bert began selling them at the Texas State Fair.
 On the other hand, shaved ice and snowballs were seen in eighteenth Century Baltimore when wagons acted as ice delivery trucks.
 Drivers would stop to give ice shavings to children, and parents would mix different ingredients on top.

 Raspados come from the Spanish word, “raspar,” which translates to “scrape.”
 In the case of raspados, think scraped ice.
-But, if all that comes to mind is shaved ice and artificially flavored and colored syrup, get ready for a whole new world of Mexican treat mind expansion.
+If all that comes to mind is shaved ice and artificially flavored and colored syrup, get ready for a whole new world of Mexican treat mind expansion.

 The frozen snack is typically made with real fruit juice and ice, served with chunks of fresh fruit, ice cream, and lechera, which is sweetened condensed milk.